-While technically a radish, this variety is grown for its delicious greens, which unlike their rooted siblings are hairless and without an overly spicy bite.
-Hong Vit does produce a root, but it’s not particularly good.
-Instead, we love these greens added fresh to our salad greens for a mild kick and also enjoy them braised and sautéed.
+This variety is technically a radish, but is grown for its delicious greens rather than its roots.
+The baby leaves are almost totally hairless and have just a slightly spicy bite.
+Hong Vit does produce a root, but it’s not particularly good to eat.
+Instead, we love these greens added fresh to our salads for a mild kick, or braised and sautéed.

 |Avg. seeds/packet||Packet weight||Planting Season||Sowing Method|